 Distance Max— The minimum and maximum distance from the camera at which an object is visible (clipping planes), in Vuo Coordinates.
 If

 Distance Minis negative, then objects behind the camera are visible.

-Keywords: axonometric, draw, elevation, flat, graphics, isometric, opengl, orthogonal, parallel, projection, scenegraph
+Keywords: axonometric, draw, elevation, graphics, isometric, opengl, orthogonal, parallel, projection, scenegraph